yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-02-introduction.md

 	It is often assumed you need publications to get accepted to PhD programs</td>
   </tr>
   <tr>
-    <td><i>I don't have the right background (e.g. math, cs, coding)</i></td>
+    <td style="white-space: normal;"><i>I don't have the right background (e.g. math, cs, coding)</i></td>
-    <td>Expectation of a particular set of prerequisites, that there won't be time to learn anything during the program, that the admissions committee made a mistake<br>We assume that there is a "right background"<br>Need to know everything during the PhD<br>Not having time to learn what is necessary<br>We focus on the things we aren't good at vs what we are. <br>You're at a disadvantage if you don't know certain things or have had certain research or industry experience<br>That differences in background are a weakness as opposed to a strength</td>
+    <td style="white-space: normal;">Expectation of a particular set of prerequisites, that there won't be time to learn anything during the program, that the admissions committee made a mistake<br>We assume that there is a "right background"<br>Need to know everything during the PhD<br>Not having time to learn what is necessary<br>We focus on the things we aren't good at vs what we are. <br>You're at a disadvantage if you don't know certain things or have had certain research or industry experience<br>That differences in background are a weakness as opposed to a strength</td>
   </tr>
   <tr>
-    <td><i>What if my research projects fail?</i></td>
+    <td style="white-space: normal;"><i>What if my research projects fail?</i></td>
-    <td>Assume every (incoming) PhD student is already well-trained for research and can make every project work.<br>Assumes that failure is bad, when it actually could be beneficial to learn from<br>Assumes that you need to have a well-polish product in order to present your work<br>To be successful, you can never fail<br>Assume every research should have a "happy ending" or should end in a publication <br>Assume failure is not a part of research<br>Assumes that a failed project isa waste of time</td>
+    <td style="white-space: normal;">Assume every (incoming) PhD student is already well-trained for research and can make every project work.<br>Assumes that failure is bad, when it actually could be beneficial to learn from<br>Assumes that you need to have a well-polish product in order to present your work<br>To be successful, you can never fail<br>Assume every research should have a "happy ending" or should end in a publication <br>Assume failure is not a part of research<br>Assumes that a failed project isa waste of time</td>
   </tr>
   <tr>
-    <td><i>What if I don't publish enough?</i></td>
+    <td style="white-space: normal;"><i>What if I don't publish enough?</i></td>
-    <td>Assuming that all publications are of the same quality<br>Current ML students publishing 3 a year and most people have at least 5 papers throughout their graduate school <br>Assume research is binary outcome is s<br>Quantity &gt; quality when it really should be the other way round<br>Assumes there is a specific metric of number of publications that you have to meet</td>
+    <td style="white-space: normal;">Assuming that all publications are of the same quality<br>Current ML students publishing 3 a year and most people have at least 5 papers throughout their graduate school <br>Assume research is binary outcome is s<br>Quantity &gt; quality when it really should be the other way round<br>Assumes there is a specific metric of number of publications that you have to meet</td>
   </tr>
   <tr>
-    <td><i>What if I can't find a good research problem?</i></td>
+    <td style="white-space: normal;"><i>What if I can't find a good research problem?</i></td>
-    <td>Assuming that a first-year student is supposed to find all the right research problem alone<br>Assumes finding good research problems is an independent endeavour<br>Assumes a limited number of good problems.<br>Assumes that you have to have your thesis topic right away<br>Assumes you have to find the problem yourself, when your advisor and others are there to help you<br>Assumes there are good research problems<br>Assumes that you have to know whether a problem is good at the start</td>
+    <td style="white-space: normal;">Assuming that a first-year student is supposed to find all the right research problem alone<br>Assumes finding good research problems is an independent endeavour<br>Assumes a limited number of good problems.<br>Assumes that you have to have your thesis topic right away<br>Assumes you have to find the problem yourself, when your advisor and others are there to help you<br>Assumes there are good research problems<br>Assumes that you have to know whether a problem is good at the start</td>
   </tr>
   <tr>
-    <td><i>How can I juggle courses, research, sleep relationships, etc?</i></td>
+    <td style="white-space: normal;"><i>How can I juggle courses, research, sleep relationships, etc?</i></td>
-    <td>Assumption that the program will be difficult<br>Assumes that a PhD is heavier than a typical 9-5 job<br>Assumes that juggling is a solo act<br>Assumes that courses, research, other activities need to be disjoint from each other <br>Can't sacrifice time on research for anything<br>We assume that juggle means if have to juggle "perfectly"<br>There is no "right" way to work</td>
+    <td style="white-space: normal;">Assumption that the program will be difficult<br>Assumes that a PhD is heavier than a typical 9-5 job<br>Assumes that juggling is a solo act<br>Assumes that courses, research, other activities need to be disjoint from each other <br>Can't sacrifice time on research for anything<br>We assume that juggle means if have to juggle "perfectly"<br>There is no "right" way to work</td>
   </tr>
   <tr>
-    <td><i>Can I really put my life on hold to do this Ph.D.?</i></td>
+    <td style="white-space: normal;"><i>Can I really put my life on hold to do this Ph.D.?</i></td>
-    <td>You can't have a life and do a PhD<br>You're expected to prioritize the PhD above everything else<br>You're not supposed to treat a PhD like a job<br>Assumes that PhD is not "real life" <br>You shouldn't need anything outside the PhD<br>We assume that we have to put your life on hard— an that we can't live while doing a PhD</td>
+    <td style="white-space: normal;">You can't have a life and do a PhD<br>You're expected to prioritize the PhD above everything else<br>You're not supposed to treat a PhD like a job<br>Assumes that PhD is not "real life" <br>You shouldn't need anything outside the PhD<br>We assume that we have to put your life on hard— an that we can't live while doing a PhD</td>
   </tr>
 </tbody>
 </table>